mvolkmann/blog/src/hot-topics-2024.md

 is a TypeScript library for validating JavaScript values.
 It is commonly used to validate HTTP requests, including request headers, path parameters, query parameters, and request bodies.

+Zod is in my 2024 list because it provides a great way to validate HTTP requests in endpoints implementing using Hono, which is a great library to use in conjunction with htmx.

 For example: